au-ts/lionsos/components/debugger/USAGE.md

 2. `debugger_flush`, a function to flush the output buffer
 3. `debugger_get_char`, a non-blocking char get function, which returns false or true if a character was gotten.

-# TODO
-Move defining the number of children PDs outside of comptime.

 # Behind the scenes
 1. `libgdb` makes use of `libvspace` as a backend to allow accessing memory of children PDs.
   However, `libgdb` does not provide easily integratable "frontends", which stitch together